KittyGiraudel/site/_posts/2013-10-17-sass-random.md

 }
 ```

 I think the code is pretty much self-explanatory.
-I check each character individually: if it's not a letter, I append it to the `$result` variable.
-When I'm done, if the length of `$result` is still greater than the number of digits we asked for (`$digits`) we truncate it.
+I check each character individually: if it’s not a letter, I append it to the `$result` variable.
+When I’m done, if the length of `$result` is still greater than the number of digits we asked for (`$digits`) we truncate it.

 And there we have a random number between 1 and 9999999999999999 (in case the 16 characters are 9).